 The Santa Ynez Mountains form a verdant backdrop behind Santa Barbara.
 One of the highest summits in the range is Montecito Peak, which offers sensational views over the coastal cities below and the Pacific Ocean beyond.
-The 3,214-foot peak can be reached via a demanding 7.1-mile round trip hike with 2,450 feet of elevation gain.
+The 3,214-foot peak can be reached via a demanding 7.1-mile round trip hike with 2,450 feet of elevation change.
 It is quite a trek, but the ever-expanding ocean views will keep you motivated along the way.

 The hike begins at the bottom of Cold Springs Trail in a cozy canyon in a corner of Montecito, California.
 The heavily shaded trail enters Los Padres National Forest and follows the right bank of Cold Springs Creek.
 After a quarter-mile, the trail passes a bench and a junction with West Fork Trail, which breaks off to the left across the creek toward destinations like Tangerine Falls.
 For Montecito Peak, continue straight up the trail, tackling a string of switchbacks up an oak-shaded slope.

 Cold Springs Creek

 Two thirds of a mile from the start, Cold Springs Trail has its first creek crossing.
 On the opposite bank, the trail turns sharply to the left past low-lying vinca before swinging back around to the right.
 After another quarter mile, the trail crosses the creek again (further upstream), coming to a junction on the other side.
 Stay to the right to continue up Cold Springs Trail.
 The trail angles east and then south, wrapping higher up the canyon wall past a couple seasonal (usually dry) streams.